Yuraii/nilu-proxy-node/README.md

 # nilu-proxy-node
 Node proxy against NILU public datasets.
+See [https://api.nilu.no/](https://api.nilu.no/) for further documentation.
 Will cache results in a mongodb instance and use that if requests against external API times out.

 ## Build